Efficient description of experimental effects in amplitude analyses: Model-assisted density parameterisation with neural networks

 In the training of the ANN, it is often difficult to replicate specific features of the resulting density, especially in the case of limited training data.
 The only handles on the generic ANN training are the topology of the network and the generic regularisation terms, and careful tuning of these is needed to obtain a reasonable description of the density.

-The procedure of parameterising the background or acceptance with using only the input data, without any external knowledge of the processes that govern the features of the distributions, is not the most optimal approach.
-In general, it is known, for instance, that the acceptance function should be relatively smooth with a falloff at the boundaries of the phase space due to kinematic selection requirements, or that the combinatorial background should contain contributions from certain two-body resonances.
-The implication of this is that the behaviour is constrained much more than conventional parameterisation techniques assume, and and ideally efficient procedure should take this prior information into account.
-For example, one can introduce a simplified model of these processes, and extract only the parameters of this simplified model from the unbinned data samples.
+The procedure of parameterising the background or acceptance using only the input data, without any external knowledge of the processes that govern the features of the distributions, is not the most optimal approach.
+In general, it is known, for instance, that the acceptance function should be relatively smooth with a fall--off at the boundaries of the phase space due to kinematic selection requirements, or that the combinatorial background should contain contributions from certain two-body resonances.
+The implication of this is that the behaviour is constrained much more than conventional parameterisation techniques assume, and an ideally efficient procedure should take this prior information into account.
+For example, one can introduce a simplified model of these processes, and extract only the parameters of this simplified model from the training data samples.

 In the case of background and efficiency distributions, even a simple analytical model for this would be difficult to express.
 Instead, here we propose a technique to perform nonparametric estimation of these distribution, using the formalism described in Section~\ref{sec:annde}, with the assumption that the complex observed behaviour explicitly depends only on a few underlying parameters that are sufficient to describe the efficiency or background behaviour in the region of interest.
-The values of these latent parameters can then be inferred from the observed data, or detailed simulation in the case of a description for the acceptance, in order to parameterise the observations.
+The values of these latent parameters can then be inferred from the observed data, or detailed simulation in the case of a description for the acceptance, in order to parameterise the distributions.